scryst/discord-to-site/README.md

 2. The web server will start on http://localhost:5000
 3. The Discord bot will connect to Discord

+### 5. Deploy to Render

+1. Create a new Web Service on Render
+2. Connect your GitHub repository
+3. Set the following:
+   - Build Command: `pip install -r requirements.txt`
+   - Start Command: `python main.py`
+4. Add the environment variable:
+   - `DISCORD_TOKEN=your_discord_token_here`
+5. Deploy the service

 ## Usage

 ### Discord Commands